-You shouldn’t be lonely this Christmas – by Amy Shephard
+You shouldn’t be lonely this winter – by Amy Shephard

 For many, Christmas is a time when the house is inundated with family and friends.
 A time when mismatched chairs are squashed around a table to make room for siblings, parents and long-distance cousins making the trip to toast the end of another year.